 Walking barefoot as the sun sets it started to get cool but the crowds, hawkers and food sellers keep spirits high.
 Many devotees rent bamboo mats and woolen blankets and sleep overnight to absorb the good karma but I stayed at Mountain Top Hotel, perfectly situated a short walk from the pagoda.

 At 7 am we descended, crushed together in another truck stopping at strategic passing points, where stallholders sold food and bamboo items.
 We met our driver and headed for Mawlamyine.

 Reclining Buddha and Hell

-The inside of the Buddha is full of half complete dioramas of Chinese traditions, folklore and the gruesome depictions of Hell.
-An absolute must visit!
+The inside of the Buddha is full of half-completed dioramas of Chinese traditions, folklore and the gruesome depictions of Hell.
+An absolute must-visit!